shreyakhale/Smart-Agriculture-System/README.md

 6. **Run the System**: Power up the Arduino, run the Flask application, and start monitoring and controlling your agricultural environment.

-## Contributors

-- [Your Name]

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Special thanks to [Acknowledgments if any].

----

-I've added the "Understanding the Flask Application" section to the README to provide insights into how the Flask application functions and its key features.
-You can adjust and expand this section further if needed.